Login

 The injections for wrinkles can fix the shape and look of many body parts: face, neck, hands, and others.
 By origin, there are five types of wrinkles:

-- Gravity folds – appear as the result of ptoz, skin sagging with age.
+• Gravity folds – appear as the result of ptosis, skin sagging with age.

-- Atrophic wrinkles – the result of aging and skit fat degradation.
+• Atrophic wrinkles – the result of aging and skin fat degradation.

 Here are several types of facial wrinkles to treat with facial dermal fillers.

-- Forehead lines, sometimes called wisdom wrinkles, are the horizontal lines running across the top of the T-zone (forehead).
+• Forehead Lines: Sometimes called wisdom wrinkles, these are the horizontal lines running across the top of the T-zone (forehead).

-- Nasolabial folds (vertical folds down from nose to leaps) are also known as laugh lines.
+• Nasolabial Folds: Vertical folds that run from the nose to the lips and are also known as laugh lines.

-- Lip lines are numerous thin and short lines around the mouth’s perimeter.
+• Lip Lines: These lines are numerous, thin, and short lines around the mouth’s perimeter.

-Hyaluronic acid is the most well-known substance for fillers for face wrinkles, but this segment is not limited to HA.
+Hyaluronic acid is the most well-known substance for fillers for facial wrinkles, but this segment is not limited to HA.
+Aesthetic providers comparing Restylane vs Botox or Juvederm vs Botox should look into the advantages and risks of these formulations to determine which best suits the patient’s concerns.

 Botulinum Toxin